Battleground states rush to count ballots after mostly smooth Election Day vote

 Nevada

-The line to vote at the student union at the University of Nevada, Reno, remained about an hour long as of 11:15 p.m.
-ET, according to a county poll worker at the location.
+Nevada officials are working on tallying in-person Election Day data as the last voter in the state cast a ballot at 12:45 a.m.
+ET, Clark County registrar Lorena Portillo told reporters.
+Authorities will “start processing mail ballots” in Clark County on Wednesday, she added.

-Polls in the state closed at 10 p.m.
-ET.
-But as the first returns arrived at Nevada’s largest county – Clark County – only 62 out of 135 public polling stations had officially shut their doors.
-The lines across Clark County and the state will delay the reporting of any results, officials said.
+“There were no major issues across the state” in the election process, said Nevada Secretary of State Francisco Aguilar.

-In Nevada, an issue with ballot signatures emerged among young voters – many of them do not know how to sign their name, Nevada Secretary of State Francisco Aguilar told CNN.
+In the state, however, an issue with ballot signatures emerged among young voters – many of them do not know how to sign their name, Nevada Secretary of State Francisco Aguilar told CNN.

 State officials are urgently reaching out to a large number of young voters to confirm their signatures so their votes can be counted.
 But officials say many teenagers and young adults in their 20s only know how to sign their names electronically.